CodexLink/GeM-ESSAC/README.md

 This project is licensed under the GNU v3 License - see the [LICENSE.md](https://github.com/CodexLink/IoTMesC/blob/master/README.md) file for details

 ## Credits

+In this section, I would like to thank the following articles / guides, and libraries that

+### Libraries

 - [Firebase-ESP8266](https://github.com/mobizt/Firebase-ESP8266) for creating a library that is quite understandable and reliable, to be used for communicating with the Firebase associated in this project
 .

+### Articles / Guides

+-

 **[Go Back To The Top](#Welcome)**